-The terms with $m=0$ and $n-l=2$ in \eqref{WilsonExpansion} lead to tree level contributions to the effective $\eta$ masses and can therefore induce self-resonances.
-The criterion $\varphi_{\rm end} \ll (m_\phi^2/\lambda + T^2/4!)^{1/2}$ used at the beginning of this section is a necessary, but not a sufficient one to avoid a self-resonance.
-The mode equation for $\eta$ then receives contributions from all terms in \eqref{WilsonExpansion} with $n-l=2$ and $m=0$,
+The terms with $m=0$ and $n-l=2$ in \eqref{WilsonExpansion} lead to tree level contributions to the effective $\fluct$ masses $\mass_\phi$ and can therefore induce self-resonances.
+The criterion \eqref{MildlyNonlinear} is a necessary, but not a sufficient one to avoid a self-resonance.
+The mode equation for $\fluct$ then receives contributions from all terms in \eqref{WilsonExpansion} with $n-l=2$ and $m=0$,

 Here we consider only renormalisable interactions, as terms with $n+m>4$ are suppressed by negative powers of $\Lambda$.
 This leaves us with the terms for $n=3$ and $n=4$.
 Assuming that only one or the other is important at a given time, we can use the following relations